bilwit/ecoBee2Tandem-compose/README.md

 # ecoBee2Tandem-compose
-Compose deployment for ecoBee2Tandem https://github.com/bilwit/ecoBee2Tandem
+Docker Compose deployment for ecoBee2Tandem https://github.com/bilwit/ecoBee2Tandem

 ## Description
 Request temperature data from a single ecobee device and send it to a Tandem stream sensor at regular intervals.